iAnasAbdullah/voice-command-arduino/README.md

 on the website, there are two buttons
 1. Choose a COM port: this will pop up a window for you to choose the COM port for your arduino
 2. Speak: press it to command the servo motor with the key words above.

+if you have any problems with the voice recognition, make sure that the correct microphone is selected. if it does not work, try using Chrome.